Exchange rates and interest rates

 Central banks seek to exert influence over both inflation and exchange rates, through controlling monetary policy.
 Their main tool for this purpose is the setting of key interest rates.
 In joining the euro, each EU Member State agrees to allow the European Central Bank (ECB) to act as an independent authority responsible for maintaining price stability through the implementation of monetary policy.
 As of 1999, the ECB started to set benchmark interest rates and manage the EA’s foreign exchange reserves.
-The ECB has defined price stability as a year-on-year increase in the harmonised index of consumer prices (HICP) for the EA below, but close to, 2 % over the medium term (see the article on consumer prices — inflation and comparative price levels).
-Monetary policy decisions are taken by the ECB’s governing council which meets every six weeks (formerly every month) to analyse and assess economic and monetary developments and the risks to price stability and thereafter to decide upon the appropriate level of key interest rates.
+The ECB has defined price stability as a year-on-year increase in the harmonised index of consumer prices (HICP) for the EA below, but close to, 2 % over the medium term (see the article on consumer prices – inflation and comparative price levels).
+Monetary policy decisions are taken by the ECB’s governing council that meets every six weeks to analyse and assess economic and monetary developments and the risks to price stability and thereafter to decide upon the appropriate level of key interest rates.

 - Exchange rates (t_ert), see: